NexusNation/Documentation/Rules/TTT.md

 	10. Damaging the Traitor tester or health stations (unless your life depends on it).
 	11. Being the killer of two DNA scanned dead Innocent bodies or one DNA scanned dead Detective body (Detective has to use the DNA scanner item).
 	12. Being the only non-proven player left when all dead bodies have been ID'd.
-	13. Following a player without reason (another traitorous action).
+	13. Following a player after being told to stop three seperate times, without reason (another traitorous or multiple suspicious actions).